 - 1. Check for remaining pupils on the bus.
 (Follow the "bus empty" procedures) - 2.
-Refuel bus for next day and record mileage and amount of fuel used - 3.
+Refuel the bus for the next day and record mileage and amount of fuel used - 3.
 Check for any damage inside the bus - 4.
 Check for items left by students - 5.
-Clean inside of bus, remove any debris or garbage left on the bus - 6.
+Clean the inside of the bus, remove any debris or garbage left on the bus - 6.
 Check for any mechanical failures - 7.
 Re-stock bus with supplies - 8.
 Park bus in designated/assigned area and administer emergency brake. - 9.
 Ensure that all windows are closed, and emergency exits are closed and secured - 10.
-Ensure all doors are closed, locked, and secure (driver should ensure there is a key left at the site so that a sub driver has access) - 11.
+Ensure all doors are closed, locked, and secure (the driver should ensure there is a key left at the site so that a sub driver has access) - 11.
 Ensure that the cell phone and keys are stored in a secure location - 12.
-Report any defects or issues found during inspection
+Report any defects or issues found during the inspection